alsadi22/swaeduae/docs/OPS.md

 - Queue worker service: `swaed-queue.service`
 - SQLite is the default database.
 A MySQL connection is scaffolded in `config/database.php` for future migration.

+## Database Migrations

+All migrations are idempotent and can be re-run safely.
+Each migration checks for existing tables or columns before applying changes.
+Continuous integration verifies this by running `php artisan migrate --env=testing --force` against a sqlite database.

 ## Health Checks

 Nightly at 03:20 UTC the scheduler runs `swaed:full-health` from `/var/www/swaeduae/current` and writes reports to `public/health/`.